PierUgit/misc/FortranSnippets/test/sums_bench.md

 | ksum             |$1$          | $1$          | $O(1) . c$ |
 | ksum_k           |$1$          | $k$          | $O(\sqrt{k}) . c$ |

-A comment: in practice, the average error of **sum_dp** is excellent: $Err2(n)$ is larger than $1.0$ only for $n > 10^{18}$.
+In practice, the average error of **sum_dp** is excellent: $Err2(n)$ is larger than $1.0$ only for $n > 10^{18}$.
 No need to say that with current machine capacities such a large number of elements is totally unlikely.
 So where is the need of other algorithms?
 An answer is for instance "in case one wants to sum double precison values while keeping the double precision in the sum, and no higher precision accumulator is available".
 On x86 machines there exists the native "extended precision" format (80 bits), but such a format does not exist on all architectures.
 The compilers often propose the quadruple precision, but as of today it is most of time software emulated, hence quite slow as we will see below.

 Benchmarks
 ----------

 The values to sum are random numbers, with two different distributions:
 - **+/- distribution** : uniform distribution in the $[-0.499 ; 0.501[$ interval, .
-The expectation of the sum is $0.01*n$, and the expected standard deviation is $\sqrt{n/12}$
+The expectation of the sum is $0.01*n$, and the condition number is asymptotically equal to $25$.
 - **+++ distribution** : uniform distribution in the $[1.0 ; 2.0[$ interval.
-The expectation of the sum is $1.5*n$, and the expected standard deviation is $\sqrt{n/12}$
+The expectation of the sum is $1.5*n$, and the condition number is $1$.

 The [code](../src/sums_bench.F90) is compiled either with:
 - `gfortran -O3 sums_bench.F90`